 Tribeca’s Kitchen in Tribeca

-Make your reservations early to dine at this neighborhood favorite’s remodeled tri-level interior space, where you absolutely must try the Maine Scallop Crudo accompanied with the guava-and-rose water-hinted vodka-based Part Time Model cocktail.
-(Also available for outdoor dining and delivery!)
+Make your reservations early to dine in this neighborhood favorite’s remodeled trilevel interior space, where you absolutely must try the Maine scallop crudo, accompanied by the Part Time Model cocktail (guava and rose water–hinted vodka).
+Also available for outdoor dining and delivery.

 Westlight in Greenpoint